elf4j/elf4j-provider/README.md

 - Properties file configuration only

-  The default configuration file location is `elf4j-test.properties`; if missing, the `elf4j.properties`.
-The file has to be placed at the root of the class path.
-Alternatively, the configuration file location can be specified via Java system property as an absolute path:
+  The default configuration file location is at the root of the application class path, with file name `elf4j-test.properties`; or if that is missing, then the `elf4j.properties`.
+Alternatively, to override the default, the configuration file location can be specified via Java system property as an absolute path:

   ```
   java -Delf4j.properties.location=/absoloute/path/to/myConfigurationFile -jar MyApplicaiton.jar